joeybernard/ACENET_Summer_School_General/_episodes/04-machine-learning.md

 {: .callout}

 ## Visualizing the data
 One of the first steps to exploring data is visualizing it to get an overall impression of the data.
 Start by loading the data into a **dataframe**.
 Two of the leading languages for data analysis Python (using the [Pandas](http://pandas.pydata.org/) library) and R have similar data frame constructs and were likely part of the inspiration for Spark to adopt a similar construct.
 A **dataframe** organizes data into named columns and as such is a natural fit to load our CSV file into.
+The data within a Spark dataframe is divided across the memory of multiple nodes, tasks performed on the dataframes are done in a parallel by the processors on the various nodes.
+In this way Spark can scale to larger datasets by running on more compute nodes.

 The entry point for working with Spark's dataframes is the **SparkSession**.
 A SparkSession is used to set and get configuration options in your spark environment and are used to create dataframes in a variety of ways, such as reading from a file.